From the Beginning,

 Southern Baptist Convention

-May 13-16, 1893 – A Southern Baptist Convention meeting called “one of the most important religious gathering ever” assembled in Nashville.
+May 13-16, 1893 – A Southern Baptist Convention meeting called “one of the most important religious gatherings ever” assembled in Nashville.

 Rev. T. DeWitt Talmage Lectures